miura/NEUBIAS_AnalystSchool2020/NEUBIAS_BioimageAnalystSchool2020.md

 ## Aim

 The aim of NEUBIAS Bioimage Analyst School is to provide **bioimage analysts** with practical access to the latest bioimage analysis workflows and their components [1].
 Many tools for bioimage analysis are updated and new ones are appearing on daily basis, but analysts tend to be constrained to what one knows already.
 They are too busy to test and use all those new tools.
 We hope that this school will be a good chance for analysts to test something new by the exposure to workflows and their components, and also to widen their scope and broaden their skills.
-In addition to this primary aim, the school also aims for the community buidling amond bioimage analysis experts - it's always good to have friends with similar interests!
+In addition to this primary aim, the school also aims for the community building among bioimage analysis experts - it's always good to have friends with similar interests!

 The program is evolving every year.
-The program in Bordeaux is designed based on the experiences in three prvious schools in Lisbon (2017), Szeged (2018) and Luxembourg (2019).
+The program in Bordeaux is designed based on the experiences in three previous schools in Lisbon (2017), Szeged (2018) and Luxembourg (2019).
 As many of the participants commented that we need to have more modules with statistical treatments of data, we will have a stronger focus on those aspects in this school, for example in the context of recent announcements from the statistics community [2-4]... but more.
 The school is followed by a half-day "**BioImage Analyst Satellite Meeting**", accepting more participants than the school, where bioimage analysts exchange practical information and discuss in a non-formal interactive sessions.

 1. Miura, Paul-Gilloteaux, Tosi, & Julien Colombelli.
 “Workflows and Components of Bioimage Analysis.”
 In Bioimage Data Analysis Workflows, edited by Kota Miura and Nataša Sladoje, 1–7.
 Learning Materials in Biosciences.
 Cham: Springer International Publishing, 2020. https://doi.org/10.1007/978-3-030-22386-1_1.